The Complete Agent Architecture

 Guardrails Enable Speed

 Without guardrails, humans have to review every action before an agent takes it.
 That defeats the purpose of having agents.
-With a clear risk classification system, agents handle 80% of work autonomously (GREEN) while humans only intervene on the 20% that actually needs their judgment (YELLOW/RED).
+With a clear risk classification system, agents handle 80% of work autonomously (GREEN) while humans only intervene on the 20% that actually needs their judgment (YELLOW and RED).
 The guardrails are what give agents permission to move fast.

 The Traffic Light System